IMPORTANT WARNING:

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, and nutritional supplements you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
+- tell your doctor if you are pregnant, if you plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking cariprazine, call your doctor.
-Cariprazine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 - you should know that cariprazine may make you drowsy, and may affect your ability to think clearly, make decisions, and react quickly.
 Do not drive a car or operate machinery during your treatment with cariprazine until you know how this medication affects you.

 - you should know that you may experience hyperglycemia (increases in your blood sugar) while you are receiving this medication, even if you do not already have diabetes.
-If you have schizophrenia, you are more likely to develop diabetes than people who do not have schizophrenia and receiving cariprazine or similar medications may increase this risk.
 Tell your doctor immediately if you have any of the following symptoms during your treatment: extreme thirst, frequent urination, extreme hunger, blurred vision, or weakness.
 It is very important to call your doctor as soon as you have any of these symptoms, because high blood sugar can cause a serious condition called ketoacidosis.
 Ketoacidosis may become life-threatening if it is not treated at an early stage.
 Symptoms of ketoacidosis include: dry mouth, nausea and vomiting, shortness of breath, breath that smells fruity, and decreased consciousness.

 - you should know that cariprazine may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
 This is more common when you first start taking cariprazine.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up.